TechTrendsOn/smart-support-assistant-copilot-studio/README.md

 ## Important Note

 This repository contains a recruiter-friendly and sanitised demonstration version of the project.

+Due to Microsoft Copilot Studio trial tenant limitations, the live Copilot agent cannot be made publicly accessible as an external hosted demo.
+Therefore, this repository provides recruiter-friendly project evidence through the working demo PDF, workflow screenshots, architecture diagram, topic-level documentation, sample ticket records, and evaluation results.

 Raw implementation references such as: